vee63b/RDeX/README.md

 2. Add a **Termux widget** to your Android home screen
 3. Select the script `launch_rdex.sh`

 This launches the RDeX desktop environment directly.
+Remember to log out of the desktop when you're done with it to cleanly exit the script.

 ## Manual Launch (Optional)